j1mo3/startup/notes.md

 const literalRegex = /ab*/i;
 ```

+const: This keyword is used to declare a constant variable in JavaScript.

+petRegex: This is the name of the constant variable that holds the regular expression.

+/(dog)|(cat)|(bird)/: This is the regular expression itself.
+Breaking it down:

+dog, cat, and bird are literal strings representing the possible pet names.

+| is the alternation operator, which functions as an OR operator.
+It matches either the expression before or after it.

+(dog)|(cat)|(bird): This part captures three groups, one for each pet name.

+/gim: These are flags that modify the behavior of the regular expression:

+g: Global flag - It makes the regular expression search for all occurrences, not just the first one.

+i: Case-insensitive flag - It makes the regular expression case-insensitive, so it matches "dog", "Dog", "DOG", etc.

+m: Multiline flag - It allows the caret (^) and dollar sign ($) to match the start/end of each line within a multiline string.

 The `string` class has several functions that accept regular expressions.
 This includes `match`, `replace`, `search`, and `split`.
 For a quick test to see if there is a match you can use the regular expression object's `test` function.

 ```js